 Many fans of Brawl are partial to the pairing of Solid Snake/Samus Aran.
 The game itself encourages the pairing through Snake's codec transmissions on Shadow Moses Island in which he talks to Otacon and Mei Ling about Samus; he says things like "Sounds like my kind of woman" and "But underneath that metal exterior beats the heart of a woman."
 The fact that the pairing is technically impossible outside of the Smash Bros. setting (not least because Snake doesn't even belong to Nintendo) deters pretty much no one.
 Before Brawl it seemed the preferred pairing was Samus and Capt.
 Falcon.

 Since his announcement for Smash Bros 4., Little Mac/Samus has been gathering some steam, because Little Mac's reveal trailer compares the height difference between him and Samus (who is much taller).
-Most people would agree that Wii Fit Trainer is more fitting choice for him.
+Most people would agree that Wii Fit Trainer is also a fitting choice for him.

 In Melee, Marth/Roy was incredibly popular (enough that it leaked into the actual Fire Emblem fandom).
 In Brawl, Roy is replaced by Ike both in the roster and in that ship.